Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 It is the responsibility of certified operators to keep track of their training.
 Operators are responsible for maintaining proof of completion of their continuous education requirements, submitting the required documentation and having it approved in Compliance 365 before applying for certification or renewal.

-As referenced in the above policy, Alberta Environment and Parks (AEP) will not recognize CEUs or award CEUs for the following:
+As referenced in the above policy, the Alberta government will not recognize CEUs or award CEUs for the following:

 - mass media programs (webcast, video, DVD, webinars) not part of an educational program

 - on-the-job training, apprenticeships and work experience